How do you calculate the cost of flower arrangements?

-- When the bouquets are about to be assembled, the flowers are removed from the cooler and the designer carefully chooses the best flowers for the bride’s bouquet.
+- When the bouquets are about to be assembled, the flowers are removed from the cooler and the designer carefully choose the best flowers for the bride’s bouquet.
 All the flowers are laid out and any special preparation is now done (wiring individual blooms, bending the stems, etc.)

-- Finally, the bouquet is wrapped in a tissue paper, placed in water, and boxed.
+- Finally, the bouquet is wrapped in tissue paper, placed in water, and boxed.
 A box is labeled with the bride’s name and the wedding date.

 To let your clients get familiar with wedding prices, place on your website examples of wedding packages: